 Open main menu

-GoLite Odyssey
+GoLite Men's Odyssey

-rated 4 of 5 stars
+rated 3.0 of 5 stars

-GoLite is no longer in business, and the Odyssey has been discontinued.
+GoLite is no longer in business, and the Men's Odyssey has been discontinued.
 If you're looking for something new, check out the best expedition packs for 2024.

-photo: GoLite Odyssey expedition pack (70l+)
+photo: GoLite Men's Odyssey expedition pack (70l+)

 I bought this pack after my son and girlfriend bought similar models.
 I also used my son's pack for a trip and liked it.
 I got this larger size version because my girlfriend has trouble carrying much more than 25 lbs.
 On my first trip, a weeklong trip.
 I started out with 55lbs.
 With this weight the pack was comfortable, but to my surprise the shoulder strap began to rip where it attaches to the pocket on the hip belt.